sagemath/trac_to_gh/Issue 3817.md

 # Issue 3817: notebook -- completel broken in sage-3.1.alpha1 -- one can't even log in.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3817

 Original creator: was